 - Do: provide the support;

 - Review: Measure the impact of the support and consider whether changes need to be made.
-All involved contribute-the learner (using pupil voice), parents/carers, teacher, and if necessary the SENCo will decide on the next steps.
+All involved contribute-the learner (using pupil voice), parents/carers, teacher, and if necessary the INCo will decide on the next steps.

-Once a child has been identified as having special needs and advice and support from other professionals has been received, their work will if necessary be further adjusted by the class teacher to enable the child to access the curriculum more easily.
+Once a child has been identified as having special needs and advice and support from other professionals has been received, their work will, if necessary, be further adjusted by the class teacher to enable the child to access the curriculum more easily.

 If appropriate, specialist equipment may be given to the pupil e.g. writing slopes, concentration cushions or pen/pencil grips, or specialist provision may be made e.g. consideration of: their seating position, ability to copy from the board, length of time concentration is required or, pre-teaching vocabulary.